Jøssund, Ørland

-Jøssund is a village in Ørland municipality in Trøndelag county, Norway.
-The village is located about 4 km across the fjord from Lysøysundet and about 18 km northeast of Nes.
+Jøssund is a village in Ørland Municipality in Trøndelag county, Norway.
+The village is located about 4 km across the fjord from the village of Lysøysundet and about 18 km northeast of the village of Nes.

+The village was the administrative centre of the old Jøssund Municipality from 1896 until 1964.
 The village of Jøssund is home to the Jøssund Church.
-The village was the administrative centre of the old municipality of Jøssund from 1896 until 1964.